This is the top of this pageSite menu here

 <Seasonings and dried foods>

-Group 2: “Skillful use of materials”
+Group 2: “How to make good use of materials”

 (1) Prepare the ingredients you want to freeze.

-[Let's freeze food to reduce food loss]
+[Let's freeze food ingredients to reduce food waste]

 (1) Prepare the ingredients you want to dry.